Shweta735/dynamic_element_creation/README.md

 I have kept the front end quite simple.
 It does the basic job of taking input from the user and showing the output.
 For backend I have used express framework in nodejs and postgresql as the database

+Sample Data :

+Enter type of the element : input

+Enter value of the element : Let's create a dynamic element

+Provide attributes of the element separated by comma : type,name,size

+Provide attribute values of the element corresponding to the attribute separated by comma : text,dynamic,50

 ## Pull the docker image from docker hub

    Run below command to pull the docker image